 Why is exterior painting of a townhouse important?

-“Paint prevents moisture from penetrating the wood and thus prevents rot and mold from reaching the wood’s surface.
-A well-painted house lasts longer, requires less maintenance, and looks fresher, which can increase its value.”
+Exterior painting of a townhouse is an important maintenance measure that protects the building from weather-related damage, such as moisture, UV radiation from the sun, and temperature fluctuations.
+An intact paint surface prevents moisture from penetrating the wood and thus prevents rot and mold from reaching the wood surface.
+A well-painted house requires less maintenance and looks fresher, which can increase its value.

 Regular painting is an essential part of a housing cooperative’s long-term maintenance and can prevent costly repairs in the future.